The Pill Hearings: Science, Politics, and Birth Control

 Hippocratic Vows: How the Doctor’s Wife Transformed American Medicine

 Marrying a doctor became an aspirational goal for many young women in the twentieth century United States.
 For those who succeeded in securing a physician husband, however, married life was often hard work.
 From fundraising for hospital construction to answering patients’ phone calls, the doctor’s wife was an essential part of the history of American health care.
-Contributing uncompensated and largely unacknowledged labor, these women were instrumental in their husbands’ professionalization and in the making of medicine into a big business.
 Indeed, the wives of physicians had a significant impact on the growth, reception, and reform of modern medicine.
-Following this understudied group from the mid-nineteenth century through the end of the twentieth, I argue that “Mrs. MD” was not merely the support behind a great man, but a powerful force in her own right.
+Following this long-neglected population from the mid-nineteenth century through the end of the twentieth, I argue that “Mrs. MD” was not merely the support behind a great man, but a powerful force in her own right.